-I maintain regular verbal communication with parents and I provide termly reports on their child's development and stage in the EYFS.
+I maintain regular verbal communication with parents.
 I talk to parents about their child's progress and how they can continue our activities at home.
 I use an online learning journal platform which parents can access at any time to see how their child is being supported.
 It also enables parents to actively take part in their child's experience.
 They can add photos and write about activities they've been doing at home.
 I will speak to parents before accessing our local SENCO if I think their child needs additional support.

 - Our complaints policy

 I have a complaints policy which is given to new parents whose children start with me.

 - Alterations we have made to make our building accessible

 Because the setting is a rented premises, I am unfortunately limited in physically altering it for access.

 - Facilities we have for personal care